The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Information on having a civil partnership outside of Scotland including in England and Wales and outside of England and Wales.

-Apply for compensation if you or someone you know has been hurt in a violent crime.
+Apply for compensation if you or someone you know has been hurt in a violent crime, a crime abroad or a terrorist attack.

-You could get Housing Benefit to help pay your rent if you’re on low income.
+You could get Housing Benefit to help pay your rent if you’re on a low income.

 Information on commodity codes, duty and VAT rates for exporting and declaring goods to customs.